Last Updated on

 While there are multiple factors that increasingly contribute to this trend, the product choice is undeniably where it all begins.
 What you choose to sell principally determines your success potential over the long haul.

 If your items are seemingly a bit too specialized, for instance, you might not be able to net enough buyers to support your business.
-And the same applies to categories that are exceedingly filled with low-priced competitors.
-You risk getting lost within the product search results.
+And the same applies to categories that are exceedingly filled with low-priced competitors from common sourcing points.
+You risk getting lost within the product search results without ample product search terms.

 To put this into perspective, consider this- 18% of the Amazon top sellers in 2017 dealt in electronics, then 15% sold products within the clothing, shoes and jewelry category.
 Home and kitchen, on the other hand, was the primary focus among 13% of the top sellers, while 11% of them did health and household.